elchs/LetoDBf/Readme.txt

  I would very recommend lightning fast LZ4.
  Re-compile both!! server executable and client library.
 This must fit together, a server with LZ4 won't understand a client application with ZLib.

+ Additional remark: at least stoneage old BCC 5.5 had problems with using LZ4, so it is outcommented for all BCC versions.
+If you want to try it with a newer BCC version you have to remove that: "{!bcc}" in the HBP files.

       4.3 Authentication